uptrain-ai/uptrain/examples/coversation_summarization/README.md

 ## Detecting Data Drift
 Data drift is when the data we use in real life (production) differs from the data we used to train our model.
 We want to detect these changes and understand how they might affect our model's performance.

 We'll now focus on detecting data drift by identifying points where sentence BERT embeddings from the DialogSum dataset differ significantly from the reference dataset (SAMSum training).

-We'll first define helper functions to generate and save a reference dataset from the SAMSum training dataset.
 This reference dataset will be used by the UpTrain framework to detect drift, apply dimensionality reduction, and compare visualizations.

 Next, we define a performance metric: Rogue-L similarity.
 You can choose any metric relevant to your use case.
 We'll select data points with Rogue-L scores equal to 0.0 as outliers.
 Our objective is to find data-points that lie around these outliers because they are more likely to perform worse (and as we show later, they do!).

-To do this, we'll use a technique called BERT embeddings to represent our text data.
+To do this, we'll use a technique called sentence BERT embeddings to represent our text data.
 We'll compare these embeddings from the DialogSum dataset to the ones from our reference dataset (SAMSum training).

 #### Analyzing Performance and Visualizing with UMAP
 We'll also use a visualization technique called UMAP to see how different datasets are related in terms of content.
 The visualization shows that while the reference dataset and the SAMSum test dataset are close in the UMAP space, the DialogSum dataset is quite different.

-By detecting data drift and analyzing our model's performance, we can better understand where our model might struggle and take steps to improve its accuracy for a wide range of topics and regions.

 <p align="center">
 <img width="700" alt="concept_drift_avg_acc" src="https://uptrain-demo.s3.us-west-1.amazonaws.com/conversation_summarization/umap_conv_summ.png">